anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

 ### 3.3.
 The size of the data
 No compression code was explicitly specified.
-The Hudi dataset is uncompressed.
+The Hudi dataset is gzip compressed  by default.
-(versus Parquet - compressed with snappy by default)
+(versus Parquet - compressed with snappy)
 ```
 gsutil du -sh $DATA_BUCKET_HUDI_FQP
 ```